 Our Kitchen Guide: Tips Learned from Cooks Around the World

-1. The “Double Squeeze” Method for Zero Sog.
-This is the most critical step for dishes like the Greek Spanakopita.
-Thaw the spinach, squeeze with your hands, then again in a clean kitchen towel.
-This guarantees a crisp, flaky result.
+1. The “Double Squeeze” Method for Zero Sog: Critical for dishes like Greek Spanakopita.
+Thaw the spinach, squeeze with your hands, then again in a clean kitchen towel for a crisp, flaky result.

-2. Flavor Blooming for Maximum Depth.
-A lesson straight from the Mumbai markets.
-Sauté your aromatics in hot fat, then add any dry spices for 30 seconds until they “bloom” before adding other ingredients.
+2. Flavor Blooming for Maximum Depth: From Mumbai markets, sauté aromatics in hot fat, then add dry spices for 30 seconds to “bloom” before adding other ingredients.

-3. The Acidic Finish for Brightness.
-A core principle from professional kitchens.
-A squeeze of lemon or a splash of vinegar at the very end of cooking will make all the other flavors pop.
+3. Acidic Finish for Brightness: A professional kitchen principle.
+A squeeze of lemon or splash of vinegar at the end makes flavors pop.

 Frequently Asked Questions